 The Problem of Dukkha

 This blog will be about dukkha, and the end of dukkha.
-Dukkha is a pali word which has been translated as ‘suffering’, ‘insufficiency’, ‘pain’, ‘unsatisfactoriness’, and ‘dissatisfaction’.
-It includes all those things and more.
-Dukkha is that to which all problems can be simplified, and our attempts to solve it are written in the stories of our lives.… Read the rest “Welcome to Rational Dharma”
+Dukkha is a pali word which has been translated as ‘suffering’, ‘insufficiency’, ‘pain’, ‘unsatisfactoriness’, and ‘dissatisfaction’.… Read the rest “The Science of The Dharma”